small58801-dot/athena-ai-fx-architecture/README.md

 # Athena – Multi-Module AI FX Trading Architecture
 **Risk Engine • Microstructure • Sentiment • Execution • Strategy Brain**

-This repository documents a complete multi-service AI FX trading architecture built over several months of engineering, live testing, and system iteration.
+This repository documents a complete multi-service AI FX trading architecture built over two years of engineering, live testing, and system iteration.
 It is not a traditional EA or a single-file bot — it is a modular, full-stack architecture designed for expansion, research, and real-time trading.

 ---